 Your hero shots need to be the kinds of images that have the power to ingrain themselves into someone’s memory.
 So what are the attributes that make an image memorable?

 What is your vision for the image?
 The aesthetic of an image is defined by the visual elements within the work and how they complement each other.
 Does the image have an authentic aesthetic?
 Or does your image convey a softer, more fantasy feel?
 Your aesthetic can either be classic or very trendy.
-Most importantly, the aesthetic of your image will help you get a job if it is in line with the kind of work produced by the agency or magazine you promoted to.
+Most importantly, your image’s aesthetic will help you get a job if it is in line with the kind of work produced by the agency or magazine you promoted to.

 Personality can often open doors.
 A soulful portrait revealing a person’s inner beauty shows your client that you can make something special happen.
-Don’t think that “character” is limited to people images.
+Don’t think that “character” is limited to images of people.
 Some of the most memorable images can include shots of animals and objects with personality.
-Making something out of nothing demonstrates your creativity and shows how well you react to your environment, that you can think fast on your feet, and that you aim high with your work.
+Making something out of nothing demonstrates your creativity and shows how well you react to your environment, that you can think fast on your feet, and aim high with your work.

 One of my favorites!
 Capturing emotion is a coveted gift.
 Images that invoke a strong emotional response are truly unforgettable.